-Chinese eateries known as “dai chao” restaurants are commonly found everywhere throughout Malaysia.
-In every neighbourhood, there are definitely a few dai chao restaurants.
-Dai chao culture is not common in other parts of the world.
-If you are familiar with the Hong Kong food culture, the most similar concept would be Dai Pai Dong (大牌档).
-In such restaurants, there are many varieties of great Chinese dishes which are known for their “wok hei” (wok heat), referring to the high heat used in stir-frying.
+Chinese eateries known as 'dai chao' restaurants are commonly found everywhere throughout Malaysia.
+There are definitely a few of them available in each neighbourhood.
+'Dai chao' culture is not common in other parts of the world.
+If you are familiar with the Hong Kong food culture, the most similar concept would be the 'Dai Pai Dong' (大牌档).
+In such restaurants, there are many varieties of great Chinese dishes which are known for their 'wok hei' (wok heat), referring to the high heat used in stir-frying.

-Now enough of jargons.
-Let’s get back to the recipe.
-Back home at a nearby dai chao restaurant, I would often order this dish whenever I visit.
-It is always Marmite Chicken and Kung Pao Mantis Prawns (which I had made a video of too).
-I love the light crunch in the chicken.
+Now, enough of jargons.
+Let us get back to the recipe.
+Back home at a nearby 'dai chao' restaurant, I would often order these dishes whenever I visit, Marmite Chicken and 'Kung Pao' Mantis Prawns (which I had made a video too).
+I love the gravy besides the light crunchiness of the chicken.

 Marmite Fried Chicken is also known as: 妈蜜鸡